greg-js/arch-wiki-md-repo/wiki/_content/english/Enlightenment.md

 Install [enlightenment16](https://www.archlinux.org/packages/?name=enlightenment16).

-E16 can be quite different from the other WM's out there, read `/usr/share/doc/e16/e16.html` after installation to learn more.
+See `/usr/share/doc/e16/e16.html` for in depth documentation.
 The man page is at `man e16`, not `man enlightenment`, and only gives startup options.

 ### Basic Configuration